Lev1965/Project/README.md

 # Projects
-Course Project HTML and CSS -
+Project using HTML and CSS -
 Designed a Space Launch Website using HTML and CSS